Reporting groups replace designated business groups. Learn how they function and how you can form one.

 - other business arrangements between persons involving control by one person over the other (or others).

-Learn more about forming a reporting group with your business.
+Learn more about becoming a reporting group with your business.

 Elective reporting groups